yejiayu/go-computing-provider/README.md

 COMMANDS:
-   create                    Create a cp account to chain changeMultiAddress        Update MultiAddress of CP changeOwnerAddress        Update OwnerAddress of CP changeBeneficiaryAddress  Update BeneficiaryAddress of CP changeUbiFlag             Update UbiFlag of CP help, h                   Shows a list of commands or help for one command
+   create                    Create a cp account to chain changeMultiAddress        Update MultiAddress of CP (/ip4/<public_ip>/tcp/<port>) changeOwnerAddress        Update OwnerAddress of CP changeWorkerAddress       Update workerAddress of CP changeBeneficiaryAddress  Update beneficiaryAddress of CP changeTaskTypes           Update taskTypes of CP (1:Fil-C2-512M, 2:Aleo, 3: AI, 4:Fil-C2-32G), separated by commas help, h                   Shows a list of commands or help for one command

 OPTIONS: